Outreach

 Biology Undergraduate and Master's Mentorship Program (BUMMP) at UCSD

-Members of the Constantinides Lab mentor undergraduate and master’s students from underrepresented groups, assisting them with career planning and teaching them about their research.
+Members of the Constantinides Lab mentor undergraduate and master’s students, assisting them with career planning and teaching them about their research.